D4yvid/p2c/README.md

 Usage:
-        -i              The input file used to convert -o              The output file to write after converting -v              Show the program version
+        -i              The input file used to convert -o              The output file to write after converting -f              Set the pixel indexing format (use -f -l to list all) -v              Show the program version
         -h              Show this help menu